 IFI leases a portion of its facilities at the 1520 Old Henderson Road headquarters to unrelated businesses at market rental rates.

 IFI also leased its four-bedroom residential property (the Ministry House) to international students attending universities or to tenants who are involved in IFI's ministry.
 The tenants may participate in the activities of IFI and thus help IFI achieve its mission.
-The units are rented below market value, with variable rental rates totaling approximately \$1,400 per month, and lease terms generally coinciding with the school year or for a shorter term.
+The units are rented below market value, with variable rental rates totaling approximately \$1,000 per month, and lease terms generally coinciding with the school year or for a shorter term.

-Rental income for all facilities was \$106,327 and \$76,324 for the periods ending August 31, 2022 and 2021, respectively.
-A portion of the 2022 rental income amounting to \$22,638 was paid through the \$10,000 insurance proceeds received for the lost rent revenue due to the fire incident.
-As of August 31, 2022, IFI had a receivable from the insurance company amounting to \$12,638, presented as part of accounts receivable in the Statements of Financial Position.
+Rental income for all facilities was \$101,617 and \$106,327 for the periods ending August 31, 2023 and 2022, respectively.
+The 2023 and 2022 amounts included \$89,796 and \$22,638, respectively, income recorded from insurance for lost rent due to the fire.
+As of August 31, 2023, IFI had a lost rent receivable from the insurance company amounting to \$15,092, presented as part of accounts receivable in the Statements of Financial Position.